Flogging0140/fizzyvermin.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: A growing collection of my projects.
 Some from the past may require me to update them with more details but I will keep records of my projects here.
+I should have been tracking these here then entire time but will do a better job of that from now on 😁
 nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories: [Work, School, Personal]
 horizontal: false
 ---